Sustainable-Aquafeeds-Project/local_to_global_mariculture_modelling/README.md

 Folder/file name |  Description
 -----------------|--------------------------------------------
 _quarto.yml      |
-renv             | Project package library docs-working     | Documentation files (.qmd) in progress
+archive          | Old files no longer in use data             | Input data for model
+docs-rendered    | Documentation files rendered (.html) docs-working     | Documentation files in progress (.qmd) outputs          | Modelled outputs and other prepared files renv             | Project package library src              | Global scripts used across the project targets          | Information and outputs from targets pipelines